manrajgrover/mastering-meteor/README.md

-# Awesome Meteor
+# Mastering Meteor
-A curated, community driven list of delightful Meteor packages and resources.
+A curated list of delightful Meteor packages and resources.
 This repository also includes [boilerplate](https://github.com/ManrajGrover/awesome-meteor/tree/master/BoilerPlate) for MeteorJS.

 # Documentations